Capture submission

 Delivery notes, changed quantities and account prices need to stay close to the order record.

-Staff should confirm what is ready before fulfilment or finance depends on the order.
+Staff must confirm what is ready before fulfilment or finance depends on the order.

 The buyer still contacts the office to ask if the order arrived.